seangpachareonsub/honne/README.md

 setPotentials(filter)
 ```

-`getDistance` is a function that calculates the distance between two longitude and latitudes.
+`getDistance()` is a function that calculates the distance between two longitudes and latitudes.

 ```js
 const getDistance = (lat1, lon1, lat2, lon2) => {